AnywhereFitness2021/AF_Backend/README.md

 Requires: { username, password }

-Returns: An object containing an authorization token, a customized welcome message, the user's role, and the user's userId
+Returns: An object containing an authorization token, a customized welcome message, the user's role, the user's "skip" property, and the user's userId

 ////////////////////